hzget/hzget.github.io/notes/golang/pkg/http.md

 [1] listen to the service port
-[2] accept a new request and create a new conn object (which contains a local endpoint, a socket)
-[3] open a new goroutine to handle this conn, and then go to [2]
+[2] accept a new request and create a new conn object (which contains local and remote endpoints, i.e., sockets) [3] open a new goroutine to handle this conn, and then go to [2]

 [net/http]: https://pkg.go.dev/net/http